techidaily/site-ai-voice-clone/source/_posts/a-comprehensive-guide-to-video-and-subtitle-translation-with-veedio.md

 ## Conclusion

  Amazon Live lets sellers and influencers promote products through live streaming.
 Get started easily, interact with your audience, and showcase your products.
-Try[Virbo Live](https://virbo.wondershare.com/virbo-live.html) 's AI streamers for a cost-effective and efficient alternative.
+Try [Virbo Live](https://virbo.wondershare.com/virbo-live.html) 's AI streamers for a cost-effective and efficient alternative.

 ## Unveiling the Secrets of Shopee Livestream Selling System

  Live videos are becoming crucial for promoting and selling stuff in today's online market.
 This trend is especially prevalent in Southeast Asian countries like China, Singapore, and Malaysia.
 People in these regions utilize live-streaming platforms and tools to promote their products.
-This guide explores one of these platforms called[****Shopee Livestream**](https://shopee.com/) .
+This guide explores one of these platforms called [****Shopee Livestream**](https://shopee.com/) .

  We will explain how Shopee's live videos work to help you create content that will interest people.
 Keep reading to learn how to be a**Shopee live seller** to sell things better with this platform and other live-streaming tools.